MUSIC WORKSHOPSEnsembles - Instrumental - Singing - Percussion

 BYO instruments.
 Discussion and practice of instruments, reeds and techniques.
 May involve walking long distances from other humans.

-Oud Technique and tunes - Mike Taylor - 4 sessions - BEGINNER TO INTERMEDIATE LEVEL
+Oud Technique and Tunes - Mike Taylor - 4 sessions - OPEN LEVEL

 Persian Kamanche and Tar - Cieavash Arean - 1 session - OPEN LEVEL